 Virtual Story Hour

 The Neighbors for Neighbors program at theREP offers a virtual Story Hour series for students in primary grades, rich with content on culture and diversity by and about the BIPOC community.
-This six-episode series will be helmed by professional actress and elementary school teacher, Barbara Howard.
-Each hour-long episode will contain two stories, read by Ms. Howard, and will have accompanying activities to immerse students in the story.
+This series is helmed by professional actress and elementary school teacher, Barbara Howard.
+Each hour-long episode contains two stories, read by Ms. Howard, and has accompanying activities to immerse students in the story.
+The six-episodes from the 2020-21 School year are already up, and six-more are coming this fall!

 Neighbors For Neighbors is sponsored by: